-EMC PowerPath support will be introduced in the future versions of Veeam Agent for Linux.
+EMC PowerPath support will be introduced in future versions of Veeam Agent for Linux.

-Accordingly, to mount table /dev/emcpowerea partitioned and mounted under /data folder:
+Accordingly, the mount table lists /dev/emcpowerea device mounted under /data folder:

 root@localhost:~# mount | grep emcpowerea /dev/emcpowereap1 on /data type ext4 (rw,relatime,errors=remount-ro,stripe=256,data=ordered)